eao197/procyy/README.md

 some different platform (like macOS) then `pipe`+`fcntl` will be used in the constructor of `procyy::pipe_t` class.

-If this is an issue for you please provide a PR.
+If such behaviour is an issue for you please provide a PR.

 ### std::mutex is not used around a call to pipe()